Sleep Tight (Angel)

-"Sleep Tight" is episode 16 of season 3 in the television show Angel.
+"Sleep Tight" is the 16th episode of the third season of the American television series Angel.

 Plot

 Wesley has been studying the prophecies regarding Angel and Connor, and his findings have left him convinced that Angel will kill his son.
 Angel enters Wesley's office, strangely cheerful.
 He pours a glass of pig's blood, and the two watch Lorne listen to a female client sing.
 As she does, her face suddenly twists and becomes a horrific demon face before reverting to human form.

 The woman, Kim, talks about the odd behavior and appearance of a band she'd been playing with.
 Angel continues to drink blood and draws attention with his unusual behavior.
-Fred and Wesley that discover Kim has just been infected by a demon and that a mystical medication can cure it.
+Fred and Wesley discover that Kim has just been infected by a demon and that a mystical medication can cure it.
 Kim tells the others about the demons and where they can be found and killed.
-Angel is enthusiastic about the fight, and Wesley sends a group out.
+Angel is enthusiastic about the fight, and Wesley sends the group out.

 Justine teaches Holtz's minions how to kill vampires.
 She expresses worry to Holtz about killing the humans associated with Angel but eventually comes to believe that they deserve to die.
 Wesley again appears at Holtz's lair to talk about Connor.

 Angel, Gunn, and Fred find and kill the demonic band, Angel fighting with atypical ferocity.
 Wesley talks with Holtz about ending the fight before it really begins.
 Holtz gives Wesley one day to deal with the problem of Angel killing Connor before Holtz gets involved.
 Angel and the others return to the hotel, and Angel starts chugging blood and shouting about how annoying Connor is.
 When he throws a glass of blood against the wall, Angel realizes something's very wrong with him.

 Lorne notices Angel's obsession with the blood and suggests that it has been spiked.
 Wesley walks the streets until he finds that Justine has been following him.
 Wesley lectures her about the difference between Holtz and Angel.
 Fred studies the pig's blood under a microscope, but Angel already knows that it’s been spiked with Connor's blood, giving Angel a desire for more.
 Angel finds Lilah at the bar.
 Sahjhan appears, and although Angel doesn't recognize him from his past, he figures out that Sahjhan brought Holtz back.
 Sahjhan's upset that Angel doesn't remember him and promises retribution before disappearing.

 Wesley packs Connor's bag as he prepares to take Connor.
 Lorne watches, concerned that Angel never mentioned Wesley taking Connor for the night.
 As Wesley hums a lullaby to Connor, Lorne reads his intentions and realizes he is going to abduct the child.
 Wesley chases Lorne into the office, knocking him unconscious.
 Angel returns and agrees to let Wesley take Connor for the night.
 He wonders where Lorne is, but Wesley explains that he went out.